qwtel/capnweb/README.md

 ### Listening for disconnect

-You can monitor any stub for "brokennness" with its `onRpcBroken()` method:
+You can monitor any stub for "brokenness" with its `onRpcBroken()` method:

 ```ts
 stub.onRpcBroken((error: any) => {